RustAudio/rust-lv2/README.md

 # rust-lv2

-rust-lv2 is a library for LV2-compatible audio plugins in the Rust programming language.
+A library to create LV2-compatible audio plugins in the Rust programming language.

 ## License